 6.180.
-The design of I&C systems should include specification of a testing and calibration programme that supports application of the recommendations provided in Refs [16, 29, 30, 31].
+The design of I&C systems should include the specification of a testing and calibration programme that supports the application of the recommendations provided in the relevant IAEA Safety Guides [16, 29-31].

 6.181.
-An I&C test programme will normally include the following:
+An I&C test programme will normally include:

-- A description of programme objectives; - Specification of systems and channels to be tested; - The frequency and sequencing of individual tests; - The reasons and justification for the tests to be conducted and the test intervals; - A description of required documentation and reports; - Criteria for passing or failing the test, and a process for handling non-conformance to these criteria; - A requirement for periodic review of the effectiveness of the testing programme; - Specification of the individual test procedures that will be used to control the conduct of tests.
+- A description of programme objectives; - Specification of systems and channels to be tested; - The frequency and sequence of individual tests; - The reasons and justification for the tests to be conducted and the test intervals; - A description of required documentation and reports; - Criteria for passing or failing the test, and a process for handling non-conformance to these criteria; - A requirement for periodic review of the effectiveness of the testing programme; - Specification of the individual test procedures that will be used to control the conduct of tests.